Fiction and nonfiction editing

 by Arianna Quinn

-When you work with me, I will focusing on the following:
+When you work with me, I will focus on the following:

 • Grammar, syntax, spelling, punctuation, capitalization, and hyphenation